Sfogliatella Riccia – Curly Puff Pastry

 One egg yolk

 How to make the Sfogliatella Riccia – Shell-shaped Flaky Ricotta Pastries:

 Slice the roll into ten equal pieces with a very sharp, floured knife.
-Place the pieces on the pastry board and roll them gently with the rolling pin, first vertically, upward, and then in a downwards direction to give them an oval shape.
+Place the pieces on the pastry board and roll them gently with the rolling pin, first vertically, upward, and then downwards to give them an oval shape.

 Turn the ovals over, place a bit of ricotta filling in the middle of each one, brush the edges with egg yolk, then fold the dough over and press to seal.
 Next, brush the sfogliatelle with melted strutto and place it on a paper greased with butter—Bake in a pre-heated oven at 425°F for 20 min.
 Remove from the oven.
-Brush with melted butter again, lower the temperature to 350°F and bake for another 20 min.
-Let cool, sprinkle the sfogliatella riccia with confectioner’s sugar, and serve.
+Brush with melted butter again, lower the temperature to 350°F and bake for 20 minutes.
+Cool, sprinkle the sfogliatella riccia with confectioner’s sugar, and serve.